skienzmatishun/rippreport/content/p/blind-voting-straight-ticket/index.md

 - freaky-friday
 authors:
 - ripp-report
-alttags: "Blindfold representing Alabama’s straight ticket voting system, which encourages uninformed choices based on party affilia..."
+alttags: Blindfold representing Alabama’s straight ticket voting system, which encourages uninformed choices based on party affilia...
+related_articles:
+- slug: little-choice
+  title: LITTLE CHOICE
+  score: 75
+  rank: 1
+- slug: vote
+  title: VOTE
+  score: 75
+  rank: 2
+- slug: as-long-as-i-count-the-votes-what-are-you-going-to-do-about-it
+  title: As long as I count the Votes, what are you going to do about it?
+  score: 75
+  rank: 3
+- slug: ignorance-is-bliss
+  title: IGNORANCE IS BLISS
+  score: 75
+  rank: 4
+- slug: fauxhope-party-before-country-or-city
+  title: FAUXHOPE - PARTY BEFORE COUNTRY OR CITY
+  score: 75
+  rank: 5
+- slug: poison-water-alabama-senate-special-election
+  title: POISON WATER - Alabama Senate Special Election
+  score: 65
+  rank: 6
+- slug: roll-of-the-dice
+  title: ROLL OF THE DICE
+  score: 65
+  rank: 7
+- slug: banned-from-the-mall
+  title: BANNED FROM THE MALL
+  score: 65
+  rank: 8
+- slug: vote-smart
+  title: VOTE SMART
+  score: 65
+  rank: 9
+- slug: vote-march-5th
+  title: VOTE MARCH 5th
+  score: 45
+  rank: 10
 ---
 Want to know why Alabama is the most corrupt state in the United States?
 Want to know why Alabama health care and education is rated as the worst in the United States?